Pearls Before Swine by Stephan Pastis for December 19, 2021

 50. Thrill

-fritzoid Premium Member almost 3 years ago
+fritzoid Premium Member about 3 years ago

 How many of you have learned something you didn’t previously know by reading a reference to it in a novel?
 For that matter how many of you, when encountering a reference to something you don’t know in a novel, look it up?